tc39/ecma262/CONTRIBUTING.md

 #### Required legal agreements
 People associated with Ecma member organizations have a legal agreement in place with Ecma to ensure that intellectual property rights (IPR) of their contributions are appropriately licensed to be available to all ECMAScript programmers and implementers.
 For non-members to contribute, you are required to make these rights available by signing a Contributor License Agreement (CLA) for non-trivial contributions.

-If you wish to submit a proposal or make a significant PR, and you are not a representative of a TC39 member, please [register as a TC39 contributor](https://www.ecma-international.org/memento/register_TC39_Royalty_Free_Task_Group.php) (it is not necessary to submit the contribution as attachment to the form).
+If you wish to submit a proposal or make a significant PR, and you are not a representative of a TC39 member, please [register as a TC39 RFTG contributor](https://tc39.github.io/agreements/contributor/).

 Ecma TC39 accepts contributions from non-member individuals who have accepted the TC39 copyright and patent policies.
 Currently all ECMAScript related technical work is done by the TC39 RF TG (Royalty Free Task Group), for which the following IPR policies apply: